WHAT DO DISTRICTS GET BY ENROLLING IN TEXQUEST?

 WHAT WILL NEXT YEAR’S PARTICIPATION FEE BE?

-The program participation fee for FY2017 is 25 cents per student, based on District enrollment.
-Because the data from TEA is not released until March, the October 2015 enrollment figure is used to calculate the September 2016 / FY 2017 invoice.
+The current program participation fee is 25 cents per student, based on District enrollment.
+Because the data from TEA for the 2016-17(current) school year is not released until March, you will need to project the enrollment number based on district knowledge.
+The October 2016 enrollment figure will be used to calculate the September 2017 / FY 2018 invoice.
+For budgeting purposes the highest possible cost for TexQuest would be 28 cents per student, although we don’t anticipate an increase at this time this will help you determine how to budget for next year.
 TEA enrollment is found at http://mansfield.tea.state.tx.us/tea.askted.web/forms/home.aspx

 HOW DOES MY DISTRICT SET UP TSLAC AS A VENDOR?